Thinkwise/docs/docs/platform_overview.md

 ![](assets/overview/platform_architecture.jpg)
 *Thinkwise Platform overview*

-Individual manuals are available for the SF, IAM and GUIs.
-The requirements for their installation are described in the online documentation.
+Extensive online documentation is available for the Software Factory, Intelligent Application Manager, Application Tier and GUIs.
+The requirements for their installation are also described in the documentation.

 An example of a Legacy application that can be modernized to a Windows, Web and/or Mobile application using the Thinkwise Platform is given below:

 ![](assets/overview/legacy_application.jpg)
 *Example of a legacy application*

-Subsequently the modernized screen in a Windows environment:
+Subsequently, the modernized screen in a Windows environment:

 ![](assets/overview/modernized_application.jpg)
 *Example of a modernized application*

 ## Architecture

 **Thinkwise applications consist of a data tier, an application tier and a presentation tier (GUIs).
-The business logic, which contains customer-specific functionality, can be included in the data tier (in the form of SQL procedures, functions and triggers) but also in the application tier, using .NET or Java code.
-Depending on this choice the functionality is developed in SQL, C# or Java.**
+The business logic, which contains customer-specific functionality, is included in the data tier in the form of SQL procedures, functions and triggers.
+The use of C# or Java-based logic is also possible.**

 ![](assets/overview/indicium_architecture.jpg)
 *Thinkwise Platform Architecture*